-There are four options, which tolerance type you want to measure your number against.
+There are four options, on which tolerance type you can measure your number against.
 The following four options are available:

-exact - the actual value should match the target value without deviation
+Exact - no tolerances: The actual value should match the target value without deviation.

-relative - the tolerance limits are set in relation to the target value
+Relative tolerances: The tolerance limits are set in relation to the target value.

-absolute - definition of permissible maximum and minimum values
+Absolute tolerances: Definition of the permissible maximum and minimum values.

 The number feedback in the Assistant

 View with visible target value and tolerance limits

 The tolerance limits are marked red, if the entered value is above or below the tolerance limits and a warning message appears.

 The tolerance limits are marked green, if the entered value is within the tolerance limits.